hsumyatnoe2092/Face-Recognition-Based-Attendance-System/README.md

    ```

 2. **Install Dependencies**:
-   Navigate to the project directory and install the required Python dependencies:
+   Navigate to the project directory and install the required Python libraries:

    ```bash
    pip install -r requirements.txt
    ```

 3. **Prepare Student Images**:
-   Ensure you have a collection of student images for training the face recognition model.
-These images should be placed in the `student_images/` folder.
+   Collect student images for training the face recognition model.
+Ensure these images are placed in the `student_images/` folder.

 4. **Run the System**:
-   To begin using the attendance system, execute the following command:
+   Launch the system by running the following command:

    ```bash
    python attendance_system.py